monktastic/blog/pages/metaphysics/consciousness.md

 description:
 ---

-Let us try to unravel our metaphysics.
+The word "consciousness" is heavily overloaded.
+Here we will try to outline an experiential process intended to point you toward one very useful interpretation.
 To do so, we will need to use poetic language.
 Ignore the literal meaning of the words here, and allow them to be pointers to your own experience.

-Okay.
+---

 Silence is the absence of sound.
 Now, pay attention to any particular sound in your environment, and recognize it as the presence of sound.
 "A sound" is some